-Transfers duties, functions and powers of Oregon Disabilities Commission [relating to services for deaf or hard-of-hearing individuals] to Department of Human Services.
-Creates Oregon Deaf and Hard-of-Hearing Services program in department to be administered by Director of Human Services.
+Transfers [duties, functions and powers of] Oregon Disabilities Commission [to] into Department of Human Services.
+Creates Oregon Deaf and Hard-of-Hearing Services Program in department to be administered by Director of Human Services.
 Requires director to appoint advisory committee.
 Specifies services that may be provided.